 This engine directly descended from GM’s infamous “Mystery 427” racing engine, which had made its debut at the Daytona 500 in 1963.
 After proving its merit, and undergoing a significant degree of durability testing, the “Turbo-Jet” L78 was added to the Corvette’s option sheet midway through the 1965 model year.

-L78 Technical Specs and Configurations
+L78 Specifications and Technical Configurations

 Much of the L78’s appeal lies in its structural integrity.
 The 396 cubic-inch big-block was specially designed to withstand the immense amount of power that is created.
 The L78 featured a heavy bottom end, with reinforced bulkheads and 4-bolt main bearing caps.